OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ### Configure event-based activation in the manifest

 The manifest configures a runtime that is loaded specifically to handle event-based activation.
-The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime on Outlook on the web and Outlook on Mac.
+The following `<Runtime>` element specifies an HTML page resource ID that loads the runtime on Outlook on the web and on Mac.
 The `<Override>` element specifies the JavaScript file instead, to load the runtime for Outlook on Windows.
 Outlook on Windows doesn't use the HTML page to load the runtime.

 ```xml
 <Runtime resid="Autorun">